drewcassidy/drewcassidy.github.io/_posts/2020-6-24-Forward-Decals.md

 Decal projection math is fairly straightforwards, and works exactly the same as how lighting works in forwards rendering paths.
 Lighting in a forwards rendering path, at least in Unity, is done by re-rendering the mesh once for every pixel light (after the initial directional light).

 Decal projection works in exactly the same way.
 Each mesh gets rendered an additional time with a new shader and a matrix converting from vertex-space to the local space of the projector.
 The x and y coordinates in this space become the uv coordinates of the texture, and the z coordinate is the depth.
+The actual rendering is done either by adding the decal material to an additional slot on the mesh renderer component you want to project onto, or by using `Graphics.DrawMesh`.
 The generation of this matrix is fairly straightforwards with a little matrix multiplication:

 {% highlight csharp linenos %}
 var projectionMatrix = transform.worldToLocalMatrix * targetRenderer.localToWorldMatrix;